 In early January, my husband and I returned from a 7-night southern Caribbean cruise on the Celebrity Summit, but the memories are still fresh in my mind.
 If fact, they’re almost fresher because, as we’re currently experiencing below freezing temperatures in Colorado, I find myself looking back over pictures and wishing I was back there right about now!

-If you have plans to do this same itinerary or some of the ports, or if you’re considering a Caribbean cruise in your future, here are highlights from each of the stops.
+If you have plans to do this same itinerary or some of the ports, or if you’re considering a Caribbean cruise in your future, these are my southern Caribbean cruise highlights and tips from each of the ports.

 Charlotte Amalie, St. Thomas